At Thornbury Primary School we work towards a common goal of a differentiated learning approach as we recognise that all learners are individuals.

 The Steiner craft curriculum fosters in the child an artistic feeling that promotes harmonious rhythm and balance, and a sense of colour and aesthetics.
 The child develops a deep connection to the joy and satisfaction of making something with their own hands whilst developing their hand–eye coordination and manual dexterity.
 The child also develops a practical intelligence based on the will, discipline, cooperation, organisation and self-direction to complete a worthwhile task.

 Our Steiner curriculum is within a State system and must adhere to the rules, regulations and laws of State education.
-Teachers in the Steiner program integrate the AusVELS curriculum, which can be found at http://ausvels.vcaa.vic.edu.au/, with aspects of the national Steiner curriculum, which can be found at www.steinereducation.edu.au
+Teachers in the Steiner program integrate the Victorian Curriculum, which can be found at victoriancurriculum.vcaa.vic.edu.au, with aspects of the national Steiner curriculum, which can be found at www.steinereducation.edu.au

 Classes for 2017